damiant/dust/roadmap.md

 ## Events
 - 🔴🩷 Ending soon tag on events with < 25% time left
-- 🟠 Need to know if an event repeats (ie not as important)
-- 🟠 Option to confirm/deny an event for those with connectivity
 - 🟠 Ability to search for events between 2 times (eg 2 to 4pm)
 - 🟠 Option to "Suggest a change" to an event - allows temporary change that can be approved by camp lead
 - 🔴 Option to show reminder or not on events (some events are important and some are not)